J3mCode/J3mCode.github.io/README.md

   Structure-
   The structure was implemented through careful considerations to the elements that would be included in the site.
   The landing page was aimed to portray a brief intro to which users could get basic highlighted background and skills.
+  The original Idea was to create a left to right structure.
+Upon review, the elements seemed to be in competition so to better balance the page, all elements were centered and made more cohesive.